yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intermediate/index.md

 Sometimes, when iterating over an array, our end goal won't be to do the exact same thing to each element.
 Sometimes we'll want to combine elements.
 Sometimes we'll want to filter through them and only use some of them.

-Here's a real-life example: [Tumblr](https://www.tumblr.com/search/kode+with+klossy) has an array of posts related to each term.
+Here's a real-life example: <a target="blank" href="https://www.tumblr.com/search/kode+with+klossy">Tumblr</a> has an array of posts related to each term.
 When we first search a term, we'll see all the posts.
-If we select "Link" from the filter drop-down, we'll only see the two posts that are links.
+If we select "Link" from the filter drop-down, we'll only see the <a target="blank" href="https://www.tumblr.com/search/kode+with+klossy/link">two posts that are links</a>.

 How did Tumblr do that?
 They iterated over the array of **all** posts, checked each one for a piece of criteria, and put those that met the criteria in a placeholder.
 After it finished iterating, it returned the placeholder and displayed them in the browser.